-In their derivation, the benchmark levels expressly take no account of any aspects of toxicology or exposure because the current status of scientific literature as well as the possible bioaccumulation of certain MOSH fractions does not permit health-based levels to be derived for the entirety of the mineral oil-like hydrocarbons at the present moment in time.
+In their derivation, the benchmark levels expressly take no account of any aspects of toxicology or exposure because the current status of scientific literature as well as the possible bioaccumulation of certain MOSH fractions does not permit health-based levels to be derived for the entirety of the mineral oil-like hydrocarbons in time.
+The European Food Safety Authority (EFSA) therefore assessed the exposure of the European population to MOSH and updated its risk assessment using the Margin of Exposure (MOE) approach.
+The EFSA concluded in 2023 that the current exposure of the European population does not raise concern.
+This is mainly due to the minimization efforts of industry and national projects such as the "Mineral Oil Benchmark Levels Project" (EFSA Update of the risk assessment of mineral oil hydrocarbons in food, 2023).